-This course is designed to give the student opportunity for experiences in population-based nursing practiced in a variety of community settings including parishes, schools, industrial sites, health departments, and home healthcare.
+This course is designed to give the student opportunity for experiences in populationbased nursing practiced in a variety of community settings including parishes, schools, industrial sites, health departments, and home healthcare.
 The student will study the unique needs of their selected population while partnered with a nurse preceptor in the community setting.
 Knowledge of nursing science influenced by Orem's Self-Care Deficit Theory of Nursing is applied in the promotion of health and prevention of disease.
 In addition, the concept of philanthropy is explored while service learning experience is completed.
-Prerequisites: 200 & 300 level nursing courses
+Co-requisites: NUR 410, NUR 420 Prerequisites: 200 & 300 level nursing courses, all with a grade of C or higher.